mn7216/VocaDBstuff/README.md

 # Vocalost Utils:

-This Userscript aims to make the process of identifying, searching for, and archiving a lost song easier.
-It makes common ways of finding a song much faster as you can simply use the menu's functions rather than manually going through the process of, for example, copy-pasting a song's id into Nicolog and trying to find it.
+This Userscript aims to provide general-use tools to aid users in adding certain videos (namely deleted ones) to VocaDB.
+It integrates common ways of finding a song, making the process much faster than doing them manually.

 ### Currently, it has a total of 20 functions, 5 for [User Pages](https://github.com/mn7216/Vocalost/wiki/User-Page) and 15 for [Video Pages](https://github.com/mn7216/Vocalost/wiki/Video-Pages).
 You can view the list of functions and what they do by clicking on the links or going to the [wiki](https://github.com/mn7216/Vocalost/wiki).